chitch-clgx/technical-writing-sample-portfolio/README.md

 ### Introduction

 Welcome to my portfolio of professional writing samples.
-This repository contains a curated selection of my work, submitted for consideration for the **Technical Writer** position at **CrowdStrike**.
+This repository contains a curated selection of my work, submitted for consideration for the **Technical Writer** position.

 My goal is to provide you with a clear and comprehensive look at my abilities in **Technical Writing**.